Suddenly Celiac

 What is Celiac Disease?

-Celiac Disease (CD) is not an allergy.
+Celiac disease (CD) is not an allergy.
 It is an autoimmune disease that causes an immune reaction to ingesting gluten, a protein found in wheat, barley, and rye.

 Over time, the immune reaction to eating gluten creates inflammation that damages the small intestine’s lining.
 You may hear the phrase damaged, or blunt, villi which are tiny projections in the small intestine whose function is to absorb vitamins, minerals and other nutrients from the food you eat.
 If you have celiac disease, there will be malabsorption of some nutrients, which leads to health complications.